Horizontal Facility for Western Balkans & Turkey - Phase II

 What is the Horizontal Facility?

-The European Union/Council of Europe Horizontal Facility for the Western Balkans and Turkey (Horizontal Facility II) 2019-2022 is a co-operation initiative of the European Union and Council of Europe for the Western Balkans and Turkey .
-It is one of the results of the Statement of Intent signed on 1 April 2014 by the Secretary General of the Council of Europe and the European Union Commissioner for Enlargement and European Neighbourhood Policy, in which both Organisations agreed to further strengthen their co-operation in key areas of joint interest such as the efficiency and independence of the judiciary, fight against corruption, organised crime and economic crime, freedom of expression and media and anti-discrimination and protection of the rights of vulnerable groups.
+The European Union/Council of Europe Horizontal Facility for the Western Balkans and Turkey (Horizontal Facility II) 2019-2022 is a co-operation initiative of the European Union and Council of Europe for the Western Balkans and Turkey.
+It' s implemetation is one of the results of the Statement of Intent signed on 1 April 2014 by the Secretary General of the Council of Europe and the European Union Commissioner for Enlargement and European Neighbourhood Policy, in which both Organisations agreed to further strengthen their co-operation in key areas of joint interest such as the efficiency and independence of the judiciary, fight against corruption, organised crime and economic crime, freedom of expression and media and anti-discrimination and protection of the rights of vulnerable groups.

-The second phase of the programme will cover actions in Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia, Serbia as well as Turkey and the regional dimension of the programme will be strengthened.
-The Expertise Co-ordination Mechanism that provides legislative expertise and policy advice within the Council of Europe system will remain an important part of the programme available to all beneficiaries.
+The second phase of the programme will cover actions in Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia, Serbia as well as Turkey and has strengthened the programme’s the regional dimension.
+Additionally, the Expertise Co-ordination Mechanism that provides legislative expertise and policy advice within the Council of Europe system remains an important part of the programme available to all Beneficiaries.

 How long will the Horizontal Facility II last?

 The Horizontal Facility is a three-year programme, which is being implemented by the Council of Europe from May 2019 over a period of 36 months.

 How much will the Horizontal Facility II cost?

 The envelope of this facility amounts to ca. 41 Million EUR (85% funded by the EU, 15% by the CoE).